cryptodotis/crypto.is-docs/md/interact/index.md

 ### Chat on IRC

 Join in on the conversation on the #cryptodotis channel on OFTC.
-Most of The Crypto Project conversation goes on there as well as conversation realted to the various supported projects (like remailers).
+Most of The Crypto Project conversation goes on there as well as conversation related to the various supported projects (like remailers).

 ### Donate Your Time